Jiiks/DarkAccuracy/README.md

 Usage:

-Backup heroes and monsters folder, there is no ctrl-z
+Backup heroes and monsters folders, there is no ctrl-z

 Place the exe in darkest dungeon folder